tlahoda/jsSTL/README.md

 containers I have chosen to use array indices as the iterators.

-This is a work in progress and not all algorithms have been implemented.
-Those that have have not yet been tested for correctness but will be soon.
+This is a work in progress and not all algorithms have been implemented. index.html contains usage examples for the algorithms and predicates that have been implemented.